yupbank/server/docs/user_guide/trace.md

 ```

 The meaning of the trace timestamps is:

-* GRPC Request Wait/Read: Collected only for inference requests that use the
-  GRPC protocol.
-The time spent waiting for a request to arrive at the
-  server and for that request to be read.
-Because wait time is
-  included in the time it is not a useful measure of how much time is
-  spent reading a request from the network.
-Tracing an HTTP request
-  will provide an accurate measure of the read time.

 * HTTP Request Receive: Collected only for inference requests that use the
   HTTP protocol.
 The time required to read the inference request from